Clovelly: Management

 The Clovelly Estate Company owns all of the buildings in the village and is responsible for maintaining the village and preserving its character.
 The company is led by John Rous, a descendant of the Hamlyn family, who lives at Clovelly Court.
-John Rous is the only son of Keith Rous, the 5th Earl of Stradbroke, by his second marriage, to Mary Asquith, granddaughter of former prime minister H. H. Asquith.
+John is the only son of Keith Rous, the 5th Earl of Stradbroke, by his second marriage, to Mary Asquith, granddaughter of former prime minister H. H. Asquith.

 As of 2021, Clovelly included two chapels, two hotels, approximately 80 cottages, woodlands, and about 2000 acres of farmland.
-The village encourages tourism and was financially successful in that endeavour as of 2019.
+The village encourages tourism and its economy relies on the resulting income.

 Access

 Donkeys on the steep main street, outside the village's post office.
 The slope can be seen by comparing the cobbled street with the (level) slate pavement in front of the shop.

 The village main street is not accessible by motor vehicles.

 The lack of vehicular access to the main street has led to deliveries being made by sledge.
 This is not done as a tourist attraction, but as a matter of practicality.
 Goods are delivered by being pulled down on a sledge from the upper car park, and refuse is collected by being pulled down the hill to a vehicle at the harbour.

 The village is served by Stagecoach bus service 319; the route includes Barnstaple, Bideford and Hartland.
 The South West Coast Path National Trail runs from the top of the village.

-From 2023, a per-person fee was instigated for entry into the village via it's Visitor Centre, including the gardens of Clovelly Court and car parking, to fund maintenance of the village.
+From 2023, a per-person fee was instigated for entry into the village via its Visitor Centre, including the gardens of Clovelly Court and car parking, to fund maintenance of the village.
 Adult entry costs £9.50 and child entry is £5.50.
 Children under 7 are free.
 Dogs must be kept on a lead.
 The village is also legally accessible for free, on foot from public highways Clovelly High Street (known locally as "Up A Long" / "Down A Long"), Wrinkleberry Lane and Road to The Quay.